On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

-The results above on the structure of solutions $(\cT, g)$ to the IBVP formally resemble the well-known results on the structure of solutions to the Cauchy problem.
-There are two significant differences here however.
-First the initial data $E_{g_S}$ (or the time derivative initial data) for the associated wave map $\f_g$ does not propagate forward in time.
+Secondly, the initial data $E_{g_S}$ (or the time derivative initial data) for the associated gauge $\f_g$ does not propagate forward in time.
 Moreover, while the boundary data $([\s], H)$ of $\bB$ are freely specifiable, the boundary {\it conditions} \eqref{bg3} are expressed in terms of the evolution of $\f_g$ along the boundary $\cC$.
 This evolution is globally dependent on the solution $g$.
-In more detail, let $(\cT, g)$ be a vacuum solution with associated wave map $\f_g$ and initial-boundary data given by $(\bI, \bB)$ as in \eqref{maing3}-\eqref{bg3}.
+In more detail, let $(\cT, g)$ be a vacuum solution with associated gauge $\f_g$ and initial-boundary data $(\bI, \bB)$ as in \eqref{maing3}-\eqref{bg3}.
 Let $\w S \subset \cT$ be a Cauchy surface in $(\cT, g)$ to the future of $S$ with induced metric $g_{\w S}$ and second fundamental form $K_{g|\w S}$.
-The wave map $\f_g$ no longer satisfies the conditions \eqref{if3} on $(\w S,g_{\w S})$.
-Solving the system \eqref{maing3}-\eqref{bg3} with the new initial data set $(\w S, g_{\w S},K_{g|\w S})$ and the same boundary data $\bB$ gives a new solution $\w g$ with associated wave map $\f_{\w g}$ starting at $\w S$.
+The associated gauge $\f_g$ no longer satisfies the conditions \eqref{if3} on $(\w S,g_{\w S})$.
+Solving the system \eqref{maing3}-\eqref{bg3} with the new initial data set $(\w S, g_{\w S},K_{g|\w S})$ and the same boundary data $\bB$ gives a new solution $\w g$ with associated gauge $\f_{\w g}$ starting at $\w S$.
 Since the maps $\f_g$ and $\f_{\w g}$ are distinct, the solutions $g$ and $\w g$ can not be expected to be isometric near $\w S \cap \cC$.
 This behavior is different from that of solutions to the Cauchy problem.\footnote{We are grateful to Jacques Smulevici for pointing out this fact.} It would be interesting to understand if there are other methods of determining a preferred gauge $\f_g$ which are more local and in particular independent of the initial data.

-On the other hand, the use of associated wave maps and the large symmetry group $\mathrm{Diff}(\cC)$ of the boundary data space $\mathbb{B}$ is very useful in developing a quasi-local Hamiltonian for the IBVP, which has not been accomplished by other means.
+On the other hand, the use of associated gauge and the large symmetry group $\mathrm{Diff}(\cC)$ of the boundary data space $\mathbb{B}$ is very useful in developing a quasi-local Hamiltonian for the IBVP, which has not been accomplished by other means.
 This is discussed elsewhere, cf.\cite{An-Anderson:2021}.

+{ Finally we mention the recent work of Fournadavlos-Smulevici which proves existence and geometric uniqueness of vacuum solutions with totally geodesic boundary condition \cite{Fournodavlos-Smulevici:2021} or totally umbilic boundary condtion \cite{Fournodavlos-Smulevici:2023}.
+In these works, the boundary conditions are fixed to be of a very special type, in contrast to general boundary data considered here. \footnote{As pointed out in \cite{An-Anderson:2021}, boundary data consisting of the second fundamental form $A$ of the boundary $\cC$ does not lead to a well-posed IBVP.} A comprehensive survey and numerous further references regarding the IBVP for the Einstein equations are given in \cite{Sarbach-Tiglio:2012}.